senhorgomes/MidtermGroupOne/firstMeetingNotes.md

 For your midterm you will want to spend as much time as possible planning the app before coding it.
 This is to ensure you have a solid vision of what you want to build.
 By planning, you are also preventing yourself from backtracking and having to rebuild major components of the app.
 Here are a couple things you should do for planning:

+# Listing out the requirements for the app

+All in a google doc.

 ## What are user stories?

 In software development and product management, a user story is an informal, natural language description of features of a software system.

+## Food ordering app
 MVP

-- As a user, I want to be able to create a map, with points of interest and save it
+- As a user, I want to be able to order food from the website and be notified when to pick it up

-- As a user, I want to be able to view a map based on catergory

-- As a user, I want to be able to save points of interest
+- As a user, I want to be notified via text message when my order is ready for pick up

+If we're done with the app a week before, then you can work on implementing stretch features

-Stretch
+Stretch goals

-- As a user, I want to be able to share my map via email
+- As a user, I want to be emailed a receipt

 ## Prototype(MVP)